Gov. Susana Martinez, who appointed Torres to the cabinet position, announced the development Monday in a brief statement.

 The site is called "New Mexico Department of Health in Crisis."
 A recording on the 24-hour hotline said Torres' administration engaged in "bullying, abuse, retaliation and fraud."

-Complaints about the Department of Health are not new and not
+Complaints about the Department of Health are not new and not limited to Torres.

 She sailed through her state Senate confirmation hearing in March 2011 without a negative word, but longtime legislators roundly criticized the department she took over.

 Then-Sen. Kent Cravens of Albuquerque said the Department of Health was infected with cronyism and improper deal-making, but he and other minority Republicans had not been able to do much about it.

 "There's a lot of corruption, a lot of money wasted," Cravens said at the time. " . . .
 A lot of people out there have learned to game the system."

 Two Democratic senators, Majority Leader Michael Sanchez of Belen and Peter Wirth of Santa Fe, told Torres she was taking command of a department with a bad history in terms of fairness.